 2. “… You have less fear of learning than any gull I’ve seen in ten thousand years.” ∼ Sullivan (82)

 Comment: Fear inhibits us from achieving so many things that we would like to experience and accomplish in life.
 In that light, fear is a bad thing.
 However, fear can be an excellent stimulus.
-Like everything else in life, we need to confront, understand, manage and use it with discretion.
+Like everything else in life, we need to confront, understand, manage, and use it with discretion.
+Make fear your friend… because if it is not friend, it is a formidable enemy indeed.

 Meaning of Kindness and Love